ramazandogna/basic-counter-with-usestate/README.md

-Just using useState for counter.
+Just used useState for counter.
 There is no any important thing.

 ## Available Scripts